-Add herbs and seasonings to the dough like garlic powder, lemon pepper, or Italian seasoning or leave it plain.
-The real fun comes with the toppings!!
+For even more flavor, add herbs and seasonings to the dough like garlic powder, lemon pepper, or Italian seasoning– or leave it plain.
+However, the real fun comes with the toppings!

-Use whatever sausage you and your family enjoy.
-I crumbled up pork sausage, but sliced turkey or chicken sausage would be awesome here.
-If it’s not cooked, sauté it prior to piling on the pizza.
+- Sausage: Use whatever sausage you and your family enjoy.
+I crumbled up pork sausage, but sliced turkey or chicken sausage would be great here too.
+If it’s not cooked, you’ll need to cook it before using as a flatbread topping.

-After the dough has risen, punch it down and divide in two.
-If desired, this dough can be used as 1 large flatbread, but the larger it is, the longer it takes in the oven.
+- Punch down the risen dough and divide it in two.
+If desired, you can make 1 large flatbread, but the larger it is, the longer it will take to cook.

-Flatbread only needs about 15 minutes in a hot oven.
-See what I mean about FAST?
+After that, bake the flatbread with toppings for about 15 minutes in a hot oven.
+See what I mean about fast?

 - Add some fresh basil or arugula when the flatbread comes out of the oven.

-- Instead of sun-dried tomatoes, slice up some heirloom tomatoes or leave them off completely.
+- Instead of sun-dried tomatoes, slice up some heirloom tomatoes.

-- Sauté some mushrooms, kale, or peppers with the sausage.
+- Sauté mushrooms, kale, or peppers with the sausage.

 - Add caramelized onions.